 1. Yandex Maps – the biggest topographic platform in Russia and all post-soviet countries.
-Looking at the multitude of image thumbnails on the map we can recall how Google Maps looked like a few years ago (Pic.
+Looking at the multitude of image thumbnails on the map we can recall what Google Maps looked like a few years ago (Pic.
 19).
 Obviously, the image amount increases as you zoom in.
 Opening each of them by clicking.

 2. Flickr.com – the best image hosting in my opinion, although since it is not free anymore, it might be some shortage of pics there, especially for little-visited places.
-Nonetheless, it still is deemed as the most convenient image stock, where you can easily preview or download the image in full size, about what I told you in this article.
+Nonetheless, it still is deemed as the most convenient image stock, where you can easily preview or download the image in full size, as I told you in this article.

 3. 500px.com – another image stock, which I recommend with the heartbeat.
 The same as in the previous one you can type the phrase – place, which you are interested in.
-Downloading the images is not so simple here unfortunately.
+Downloading the images is not so simple here, unfortunately.

 4. Loc.Alize.Us – the image stock with the Google Maps and Google Street View background.
 All the pictures come from Flickr.com.
-This platform is good because of the map, where you can quickly navigate between some regions and find the images with short descriptions.
+This platform is good because of the map, where you can quickly navigate between some regions and find images with short descriptions.